 There will be no direct habitat loss and minimal sensory disturbance (e.g., occasional maintenance activities) during dry operations.
 The dry operations phase has limited potential to result in increased direct mortality risk because there will be no ground disturbance (e.g., vegetation clearing) during maintenance activities as well as substantially less human activity and vehicle traffic compared to the construction phase.
 The reduction in onsite activity will reduce the likelihood of Project-related wildlife mortality and wildlife-human conflict compared to the construction phase.
-The reductions mitigation measures are to reduce potential Project effects to wildlife from reduced habitat effectiveness from sensory disturbance and from major Project components (e.g., diversion channel, floodplain berm, off-stream dam) that may alter or reduce wildlife movement.
+Therefore, the main objectives of the dry operations mitigation measures are to reduce potential Project effects to wildlife from reduced habitat effectiveness from sensory disturbance and from major Project components (e.g., diversion channel, floodplain berm, off-stream dam) that may alter or reduce wildlife movement.
 Key mitigation measures that will be implemented are listed in Table 6-2.